This page is an overview, and you will learn general information about:

 - Dairy products, like cottage cheese and regular cheese

 The best advice about protein?
-Get what you need from low-fat protein sources like lean meats, poultry and fish, low fat or nonfat dairy products, and vegetarian protein sources like tofu.
+Get what you need from leaner protein sources like lean meats, poultry and fish, low fat or nonfat dairy products, and vegetarian protein sources like tofu.

 Fat is another important part of your diet.
-Remember that fat has twice the calories as equal amounts of carbohydrate or protein.
-Limiting the fat you eat will help you control your weight and prevent heart and blood vessel disease.
+Remember that fat has more than twice the calories as equal amounts of carbohydrate or protein.
+Controlling fat intake may help with weight control.
+Choosing heart-healthy fats can help prevent heart and blood vessel disease.

 Fats are found in: